Home

 Dissolution of Marriage Statutes in Florida

-Divorce is rarely a happy occasion and understanding the laws surrounding a divorce can make a situation much better.
+Divorce is rarely a happy occasion and understanding the laws surrounding a divorce can make a divorce less stressful.

 Chapter 61 of Florida statutes, titled Dissolution of Marriage; Support; Time Sharing, is the law covering issues surrounding divorces.